minihays/minihays.github.io/about.markdown

 title: Tidbits About Me
 permalink: /about/
 ---
 Let’s see.
 What might someone want to know about me?
+Probably not nearly as much as I am going to tell you.

 ![This is me.](/images/Selfie.JPG)